cgilles/digikam-photolayouteditor/README.md

 - Integrate auto-layout algorithm (https://github.com/cgilles/cute-collage).
 - Export as template do not work as expected.
 Result do not refect of the canvas content.
-- Leaving PLE with data not previously saved do not ask to save on new file.
 - Show Grid lines do nothing.
 - Colorize effect rendering is not processed all time while editing properties.
 - Effects in Qt Property Editor cannot be cumulated (Borders work as espected).
 - Fix coding style (constify, brackets, indent, etc.).                                      (****).
+- Leaving PLE with canvas data not previously saved do not ask to save data on new file.    (done).
 - Fix captitalized class file names.                                                        (done).
 - Fix crashes in qt properties pannel.                                                      (done).
 - Fix broken signal/slots in Qt Property Editor.                                            (done).